 (2) Suspension or revocation of any certificate, rating, or authorization issued under this part.

 The lesson for operators and pilots is clear: if you know your passengers are bringing a controlled substance on board, stop them.
 You risk your license and your livelihood if you do not.
 This is, of course, easier to say in concept than in practice.
 Pilots with insistent passengers might also be risking their livelihood and employment by telling the boss or customer “no.”

 But the lesson for their passengers should be equally clear: if you want to take the risk yourself, that’s your call.
 But show some compassion for your employees and contractors and try not to involve your pilots in your decision.

 For now, there is a definite mismatch between state and federal law on legalized marijuana.
 It’s hard to tell if that situation may resolve itself over the next decade, but it might.
 If it does, then possession will no longer be an issue.
 But certain things, namely passenger conduct and an operator’s obligation to provide a safe flight, will not and should not change.
 And in that respect, there will always be some regulation of controlled substances in aviation.

-If you have any questions about the above article, feel free to contact Kevin Johnson (email@example.com), James Gladen (firstname.lastname@example.org), or Heather Halverson (email@example.com).
+If you have any questions about the above article, feel free to contact Kevin Johnson (email@example.com), or James Gladen (firstname.lastname@example.org).
 If you would like additional information on our Transportation & Logistics group – view the practice group page here.